Become a Friend of Sue Ryder with a regular donation and be part of something very special.

 As a colleague of someone who is going through a bereavement

 When a colleague loses someone, it is nearly always best to say something to them.
-How you choose to do this, by email, phone or face to face will often be down to the relationship you have with your colleague and how you would feel most comfortable reaching out.
+How you choose to do this, by email, phone, or face-to-face, will often depend on your relationship with your colleague and how you feel most comfortable reaching out.

-If you approach the subject, it can help to stop it becoming more and more difficult for either of you to address the loss as time passes.
-It may also help to reduce the bereaved person's sense of isolation and help them to talk about it a bit if they choose to.
+If you approach the subject, it can help to prevent it from becoming increasingly difficult for either of you to address the loss as time passes.
+It may also help to reduce the bereaved person's sense of isolation and encourage them to talk about it a bit if they choose to.

 It may be hard to find the right words, but often bereaved people will just appreciate that you cared enough to say something.